 In May 2017, the FASB issued ASU 2017-09, "Stock Compensation - Scope of Modification Accounting", guidance that clarifies that all changes to share-based payment awards are not necessarily accounted for as a modification.
 Under the new guidance, modification accounting is required only if the fair value, the vesting conditions, or the classification of the award changes as a result of the change in terms or conditions.
-The amendments in this guidance should be applied prospectively in annual periods beginning after December 15, 2017, including interim periods within those periods, with early adoption permitted.
+The amendments in this guidance should be applied prospectively in annual periods beginning after December 15, 2017, including interim periods within those periods.
 This guidance will apply to any future modifications.
-The Company is assessing ASU 2017-09's impact and if applicable, will adopt it when effective.
+The Company will adopt ASU 2017-09 when effective.